OpenAstronomy/python-3-for-scientists/python3_user_features.rst

 mathematical expressions and compare with the printed definition.
 Be careful not to expose unicode variable names in your project's API, as it might be difficult for others to type these characters.
-Also, use caution if you're planning to share your code, though, as it's fairly easy to produce illegible code this way.
+Also, use caution if you're planning to share your code as it's fairly easy to produce illegible code this way.

 More useful exceptions
 ----------------------